WEDNESDAY, JANUARY 4th

 SUNDAY, FEBRUARY 12th, 2PM (Snow date Feb.
 19th)

 Winter Salon at the Captain Bangs Hallet House, 11 Strawberry Lane on the Common in Yarmouth Port.
-Liaisons of the Heart, the reading of love letters between historical figures.
-Directed by Cara Caldwell Watson with Cape Cod actors.
+With All My Heart, the reading of love letters between historical figures.
+Directed by Cara Caldwell Watson with Cape Cod actors Garry Mitchell and Nina Schuessler.
 Performances at 1:00 and 3:15.
 Tea and refreshments following the program.
 Reservations required at 508.362.3021.
 Members $10, non-members $15.

 SATURDAY, MARCH 11th, 9AM-3PM